Overview

 2. Providing timely replacements to areas of vulnerable and disadvantaged populations based on the number of children under five and socioeconomic information used by the US Environmental Protection Agency (EPA).
 We refresh this information each year as new or updated information becomes available.

-We expect this program will take at least 10 years to replace every lead water service line in our service area.
-You may replace your service line sooner at your own expense.
+We expect it to take until at least 2032 to replace every lead water service line in our service area.
+You can replace your service line sooner at your own expense.
 Our assessment program for Saint Paul residents allows the costs of such replacement work to be assessed and collected through property taxes.

 Funding and Rates